MicrosoftDocs/cognitive-toolkit-docs/articles/Setup-CNTK-on-Windows.md

 ## OPTIONAL.
 Anaconda Python Installation

-If you plan on using CNTK with Python you will need a Python environment.
+If you plan to build CNTK with Python support, install [SWIG](#optional-swig) if you have not done so yet.
+Also, you will need a Python environment.
 We use Anaconda Python for our default Python installation.

 If you do not have an Anaconda installation: install [Anaconda Python for Windows](https://repo.continuum.io/archive/Anaconda3-4.1.1-Windows-x86_64.exe).
 You can follow the standard configuration given in the install program (InstallationType=JustMe; AddToPath=No; RegisterPython=No).
 In the following we assume you installed Python `Anaconda3 4.1.1` into `C:\local\Anaconda3-4.1.1-Windows-x86_64`.